rnabioco/clustifyr/README.md

   input = sce_small,               # SCE object
   cluster_col = "cell_type1"       # name of column in colData containing cell identities
 )
-#> The following clusters have less than 10 cells for this analysis: co-expressionductalendothelialepsilonMHC class IIPSC.
-Classification is likely inaccurate.

 # make reference from seurat objects
 s_ref <- seurat_ref(